-Radon is a naturally occurring radioactive soil gas that can build up to harmful levels in indoor spaces.
+Radon is a naturally occurring radioactive soil gas that can build up to harmful levels in indoor spaces but can be treated by radon remediation.
 It is a known carcinogen and the second leading cause of lung cancer in Canada.
+It is also the second leading cause of lung cancer in the United States so more and more people are having their homes inspected for Radon contamination, for example those needing home inspectors syracuse ny can use Brightside Home Inspections.
 Despite its known risks and the availability of testing and remediation measures, most child care facilities in Canada are not tested to ensure that radon levels are below the Canadian guideline.

 A review of the regulatory landscape reveals specific requirements for radon testing in child care facilities remain scarce in Canada, despite their existence elsewhere.
 Other available legal instruments that address radiation more generally, and that could apply to radon in child care facilities, are underutilized.
 The authors of the report argue that, whether through regulations, licensing requirements or ministry-funded programs, a comprehensive approach to radon safety in child care settings is needed to protect both children and staff.